midnightntwrk/midnight-architecture/proposals/coip-dynamic-composability.md

 First, the interpreter resolves the contract reference operand to a concrete address and fetches the callee's ZKIR from the blockchain.
 If the address does not correspond to a deployed contract, execution fails immediately.

-Next, the interpreter performs the structural conformance check described in §5.5: it extracts the callee's circuit signatures from the fetched ZKIR and verifies that the callee is a structural supertype of the caller's expected contract type.
+Next, the interpreter performs the structural conformance check described in §5.5: it extracts the callee's circuit signatures from the fetched ZKIR and verifies that the callee is a structural subtype of the caller's expected contract type.
 A failed check aborts the execution.

 With conformance established, the interpreter gathers the caller's argument values and passes them as the callee's input vector.
 No encoding conversion occurs at this point: the Compact compiler has already flattened all structured types to field elements at compile time, and the conformance check has verified that both sides agree on the layout.